felixgeo/GEOG507/README.md

-# GEOG507/407 Spatia Analysis and Modeling
+# GEOG507/407 Spatial Analysis and Modeling

-The repo hosts lecture and lab tutorials presented in the Spatial Analysis and Modeling course during spring of 2025 at the University of Idaho (UI hereafter).
+The repo hosts lecture slides, practicials and lab assignments presented in the GEOG507 or GEOG407.
+Spatial Analysis and Modeling course during spring of 2025 at the University of Idaho (UI hereafter).

-The syllabus and the schedule are both hosted on UI's canvas class website.
+The syllabus and the tentative schedule are both hosted on UI's [canvas](https://canvas.uidaho.edu/) site.

 **Lecture notes**